concur1/pl_compare/README.md

 [Github](https://github.com/concur1/pl_compare) - [PyPi Page](https://pypi.org/project/pl-compare/)

-You will find pl-compare useful if you find yourself writing various SQL/Dataframe operations to:
+**You will find pl-compare useful if you find yourself writing various SQL/Dataframe operations to**:
 - Understand how well two tables Reconcile [example](#Full-report)
 - Find the schema differences between two tables [example](#Schema-differences-summary-and-details)
 - Find counts or examples of rows that exist in one table but not another [example](#Row-differences-summary-and-details)